DanielM-IT/WEB601_Project/README.md

 ## Setup Instructions

 Open first the client then the server folders in the terminal and use <strong> 'npm i' </strong> in each to setup all needed dependencies.

+## Start Scripts

+To start both the server and run the client open each in the terminal and use <strong> 'npm start' </strong>.